Don’t get caught: Fraud is everyone’s business | CFIB

 - You always have options.
 There are several sources of training available online and in person at various price points from reputable providers.

-- Our Counsellors will help you navigate your training requirements based on provincial and federal regulations.
+- Our Advisors will help you navigate your training requirements based on provincial and federal regulations.

-- Members have access to free health and safety training through our VuBiz partner.
+- CFIB Members have access to free health and safety training through our partner VuBiz.

-For information on your Occupational Health and Safety requirements, you can find the federal and your provincial contact information on the Canadian Centre for Occupational Health and Safety website.
+For information on your Occupational Health and Safety requirements, visit our OHS Hub, or you can find the federal and your provincial contact information on the Canadian Centre for Occupational Health and Safety website.

 Double deposit of cheques